waynegm/imgViewer/README.md

 	* relx: relative x image coordinate
 	* rely: relative y image coordinate
   * Returns a javascript object with the relative image coordinates of the view centre after snapping the edges of the zoomed image to the view boundaries.
-	* { relx: view center relative x image coordinate, rely: view center relative y image coordinate }
+	* { x: view center relative x image coordinate, y: view center relative y image coordinate }
-  * If the relative image coordinates are not >=0 and <=1 the view is not changed.
+  * Returns null if the relative image coordinates are not >=0 and <=1 and the view is not changed.

 ## License